davide-talesco/uboss/README2.md

 This module provides an interface to declaratively defines your methods.

-At its simplest form you simply pass a list of unary functions (functions should take a single `argument`, which throughout this document is called `request`) and you get back an object that exposes those functions as methods.
+At its simplest form you simply pass a list of unary functions (functions should take a single `argument`, which throughout this document is called `request`) and you get back an object that exposes those functions as methods that wraps the result of the original method around a Promise.

 Functions must either return a value, a Promise and can throw errors both synchronously and asynchronously.